Middleton, Wisconsin: Education

 Middleton belongs to the Middleton-Cross Plains School District.
 There are seven elementary schools, two middle schools, one high school and one alternative senior high school in the district.
-Recently, students in Blackhawk Middleton have been moved from Glacier Creek to Kromery.
+Recently, students in Blackhawk Middleton have been moved from Glacier Creek to Kromrey.

 Students attend either Middleton High School or Clark Street Community School.
 In 2021, in a report by U.S. News & World Report, Middleton High School was named as the best high school in Dane County and it was also named 11th best high school out of around 540 in the state of Wisconsin.
 The report indicated that the graduation rate at Middleton High School was 96%, and more than half of students took at least one Advanced Placement exam.